• facebook

 extraction is completed

-So, as you have seen, extracting attachments from offline EDB file or live Exchange is easy with Exchange EDB recovery software.
+So, as you have seen, extracting attachments from offline EDB file or live Exchange is easy with Kernel for Exchange Server Recovery software.

 Conclusion